guylepage3/m3/README.md

 ## Overview

-Currently Meta focuses on simplifying and making typography easier for developers to design effective content.
-It also comes with a broad range color system to take away the pain of choosing colors.
+m3 (v2) currently focuses on making typography easier for developers to layout content effectively.
+It also comes with a guided type system to take away the pain of choosing type layout.

 ## Quick start